-Co-requisite: Concurrent enrollment or successful completion of Common Core Algebra II or Common Core Algebra II G/T
+Co-requisite: Concurrent enrollment or successful completion of Algebra II or Algebra II G/T

 This innovative, problem-based Statistics course engages students in design thinking, research, and collaborative problem solving as tools to investigate mathematical problems in their world.
-Students will learn how to use the engineering design process and engage with the Common Core Mathematical Practices, Next-Generation Science Standards of Practices, and STEM Standards of Practice.
+Students will learn how to use the engineering design process and engage with the Mathematical Practices, Next-Generation Science Standards of Practices, and STEM Standards of Practice.
 Student teams will leverage technology to build networks of industry experts, community leaders, the mathematics community, and their peers.

-Mathematical Design - G/T
+Mathematical Design - G/T Grades 9, 10, 11, 12

-Prerequisite: Common Core Algebra II or Common Core Algebra II G/T
+Prerequisite: Algebra II or Algebra II G/T

 This innovative, problem-based Statistics course engages students in design thinking, research, and collaborative problem solving as tools to investigate mathematical problems in their world.
-Students will learn how to use the engineering design process and engage with the Common Core Mathematical Practices, Next-Generation Science Standards of Practices, and STEM Standards of Practice.
+Students will learn how to use the engineering design process and engage with the Mathematical Practices, Next-Generation Science Standards of Practices, and STEM Standards of Practice.
 Student teams will leverage technology to build networks of industry experts, community leaders, the mathematics community, and their peers.
 Student teams are expected to publish results, participate in local and state STEM fairs, and seek opportunities to present results to community forums.

 The students in this course earn GT designation through the level of complexity in their work.
-Standard level students (who will also be sitting in these same classrooms) will not necessarily complete the entire design and research process.
-Students seeking GT credit will.
-Further, the expectation is that they seek publication of their findings, presentation of their finding to community groups, and/or submission of their work to local, state, or national competitions and fairs.
+The expectation is that students seeking GT credit will seek publication of their findings, present their findings to community groups, and/or submit their work to local, state, or national competitions and fairs.